0x00er/CrackDash/README.md

-# CrackDash - A Password Cracking Tool
+# CrackDash -
+### A lightweight tool for blazing-fast ZIP and RAR password cracking using password list!

 ---